-- Regulates blood sugar and reduces the risk of diabetes
+- Regulate blood sugar and reduces the risk of diabetes

-- Lowers the risk of breast and colon cancer
+- Lower the risk of breast and colon cancer

-- Protects against gastrointestinal problems like reflux, ulcers, irritable bowel syndrome and diverticulitis
+- Protect against gastrointestinal problems like reflux, ulcers, irritable bowel syndrome and diverticulitis

 That’s a pretty impressive list.
-But that’s not all fiber can do.
-In addition, the long-term Iowa Women’s Health Study found that women who ate four or more weekly servings of fiber-rich whole grains had 31% less risk of dying from inflammatory conditions other than heart disease.(1)
+But that’s not even all fiber can do for you.
+The long-term Iowa Women’s Health Study found that women who ate four or more weekly servings of fiber-rich whole grains had 31 percent less risk of dying from inflammatory conditions other than heart disease.1

 Found exclusively in plant foods, fiber is either soluble or insoluble.
 Soluble aids vital nutrient absorption by slowing digestion, and insoluble adds bulk to the stool, helping waste—and toxins—pass more quickly from the intestines.
 But to get these benefits, I recommend getting at least 30 grams of fiber every day.